 Some to the point where, they really will have to reconsider whether they even want to go into employment after college.

-By far, this is not the quickest or easiest way – it does take time and hard work, but it can also be one of the most effective.
+By far, this is not the quickest or easiest way – it does take time and hard work.

 Imagine having a steady full time income coming in online by the time you graduate?

 Affiliate marketing involves promoting other peoples products and receiving a commission if you make a sale.